The world's GREATEST desserts – how many British favourites made the list?

 Brent Hofacker/Shutterstock

-There is no more traditionally American dessert than apple pie and vanilla ice cream.
+There's no more traditionally American dessert than apple pie and vanilla ice cream.
 Although the recipe originally came over with European settlers, the country has truly taken the dessert as its own.
-Many families have their own recipe, however all will share the same basics: a pastry base filled with apples, then seasoned with nutmeg, cinnamon and a dash of lemon juice.
-This is either fully covered or topped with a lattice before baking.
+Many families have their own recipes, though the essentials always stay the same: a pastry base is filled with apples, then seasoned with nutmeg, cinnamon and a dash of lemon juice.
+The pie can be fully covered or topped with a pastry lattice before baking.

 2. Cheesecake, various locations